-What is Eco Wool?
+What is Eco-wool?

 Healthy Veterinary Practices: Only certain kinds of medications and supplements can be used to treat the sheep.
-We encourage alternative caring methods to keep sheep healthy with the use of fewer chemicals.
+They encourage alternative caring methods to keep sheep healthy with the use of fewer chemicals.
 Generally, sheep raised in open pastures are of better health and require less veterinary care.

 Chemical Control: Woolgather opposes the use of herbicides and pesticides on fields where the sheep will be grazing.
 They are able to determine if wool has been in contact with harmful chemicals during routine testing.

 Specifications for breed, color, strength and micron-width: Their wool blend uses fiber from six to eight different breeds of sheep.
 A mix of coarse and finer wool with varying crimps are used to create strong, durable wool batting that retains its loft and resiliency longer.

 Carbonizing: Dipping wool in strong acids to dissolve residual vegetable matter.

 Chemical Crimping: After carbonizing, wool fibers are unnaturally straightened and require a chemical “perm” like treatment in order to regain their natural crimp, coiled structure.
 Woolgather's wool has a natural crimp that lasts longer and provides superior resilience.

 Dipping: At many farms, sheep are subject to a bath in a pesticide solution.
 Woolgather requires a more holistic approach.

 Bleaching: In order to get the purest white and bright colored wool fibers, most wool is bleached and dyed.
 Their wool remains a natural white color, completely free of bleaches and dyes.